BosonIT-org/bosonit-sankey-studio/README.md

-# BIT Sankey Studio (by BosonIT)
+# BosonIT Sankey Studio

-BosonIT Sankey Studio — a BosonIT-branded editor to create, embed, and export Sankey diagrams using D3.
+BosonIT Sankey Studio is a BosonIT-branded editor to create, embed, and export Sankey diagrams using D3.

+Features
-- Editor: D3-based node/link editing, theming.
+- Editor: intuitive node/link editing, theming, and layout.
-- Data: JSON import/export.
+- Data: JSON import/export for reproducible diagrams.
-- Export: PNG/SVG/HTML.
+- Export: PNG/SVG/HTML for sharing and publishing.
-- Embed: lightweight read-only widget.
+- Embed: lightweight read-only widget for docs and sites.

-Triage: This repo is fed by SuperGrok/BAG assessments (Gemini/Grok).
-Labels follow area/* and severity/S*-*.
+Roadmap
+- Track planned work and issues in this repository’s Issues tab.

+Contributing
+- Issues and pull requests are welcome.